Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Method of Kritchman Nadler and comparison

 \subsection{Influence of $C$ on the misestimation and false alarm rate}

-In the simulation experiments, we chose the constant $C$ ``by hand" to have the lowest misestimation rate.
-However, to have a fair comparison to either the KN estimator or any other method of the number of factors, the different methods should have comparable false alarm probabilities.
+In the previous simulation experiments, we have chosen to report the misestimation rates.
+However, to have a fair comparison to either the KN estimator or any other method of the number of spikes, the different methods should have comparable false alarm probabilities.
 This section is devoted to an analysis of possible relationship between the constant $C$ and the implied false alarm rate.
-Following \cite{Nadler2}, the false alarm rate $\gamma$ of such an algorithm can be viewed as the type I error of the following test

-that is the probability of overestimation in the white case.
-Recall the step $k$ of the algorithm KN tests
+Following \cite{Nadler2}, the false alarm rate $\gamma$ of such an algorithm can be viewed as the type I error of the following test that is the probability of overestimation in the white noise case.
+Recall the step $k$ of the algorithm KN tests In \cite{Nadler2}, the authors argue that their threshold is determined such that More precisely, they give an asymptotic bound of the overestimation probability: they show that for $n=500$ and $p>10$, this probability is close to $\gamma$.